wp-plugins/content-aware-sidebars/readme.txt

 5. Viewing a Post that contains Very Categorized. `Very Categorized Posts` sidebar has replaced `Main Sidebar`

 == Changelog ==

+= 1.3.2 =

+* Added: items found in search now added to list directly on select
+* Fixed: some terms found by search could not be saved
+* Fixed: widget locations are saved again for each theme

 = 1.3.1 =